The Quantization Model of Neural Scaling: Theory

 In other words, $L_\infty=a$ and $(L_n-L_\infty)\propto n^{-\alpha}$ is a power law.

-In Appendix A, we provide analogous derivations for other assumptions for $a_k$ and $b_k$, including the case where $b_k\propto -\log\ p_k$, the entropy for a baseline model whose predictions use no other aspects of the data besides token frequencies (assuming that quanta involve the prediction of a particular token).
-Interestingly, we find that the power law prediction is quite robust, in the sense that the broad range of assumptions we explore all produce curves $(L_n-L_\infty)$ that are exact or approximate power laws --- the latter include a small logarithmic correction.
+In \Cref{sec:appendix-general-scaling-laws}, we provide analogous derivations for other assumptions for $a_k$ and $b_k$, and find that a range of assumptions produce curves that are exact or approximate power laws -- the latter include a small logarithmic correction.

-An implicit assumption above is that all quanta are what we will refer to as {\it monogenic}, meaning that token predictions rely on at most a single quantum, akin to how monogenic traits in biology (e.g.\ cystic fibrosis) depend on a single gene.
-Many real-world prediction problems are likely to involve both monogenic and polygenic quanta, a topic we explore in~\Cref{sec:llm-scaling-taxonomy}.
+In the derivation above, we assumed that all samples are what we will refer to as {\it monogenic}, meaning that prediction relies on at most a single quantum, akin to how monogenic traits in biology (e.g.\ cystic fibrosis) depend on a single gene.
+By assuming that all samples are monogenic, we can write the expected loss as a sum over quanta, weighted by the fraction of samples which rely on that quanta $p_k$.
+We further explore the idea of monogenic vs.\ polygenic samples in~\Cref{sec:llm-scaling-taxonomy}.
+So far we have seen how the Quantization Hypothesis can produce power law scaling as a function of the number of quanta learned $n$.
+We will now give one possible mechanism by which this can translate into power law scaling in parameters, data, etc.:

-When all learned quanta are monogenic, the expected loss (which involves an average over all predicted tokens) transforms into an average over quanta, by simply grouping together all tokens predicted using each quantum, and summing their token probabilities to obtain the quantum use probabilities $p_k$ discussed above.
-A rigorous generalization of our formalism to the polygenic case is an interesting challenge for future work.
-However, it should be noted that polygenic quanta that reduce the loss of certain tokens by a fixed number of bits regardless of what other tokens have been learned will still produce power law scaling.
-For example, If one quantum predicts that the next word is an adjective and another quantum predicts that the next word relates to sports, they may each reduce the entropy by a fixed number of bits regardless of the order in which they are learned.